junxit/us-congress-bills-119/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Federal Law Enforcement Officer Service Weapon Purchase Act”.
+This Act may be cited as the “Federal Law Enforcement Officer Service Weapon Purchase Act of 2025”.

 ## § 2.
 Purchase of retired firearms by Federal law enforcement officers